chengzhag/PanSplat/README.md

 ## Introduction

-This repo contains training, testing, evaluation code of our arXiv 2024 paper.
+This repo contains training, testing, evaluation code of our CVPR 2025 paper.

 ## Installation